NVIDIA/NeMo-Framework-Launcher/README.md

 inference.outfile_path=<OUTPUT_FILE>
 ```
 Additionally, NeMo has a notebook which walks through the steps (which these scripts encapsulate) to train and run inference for PEFT models: https://github.com/NVIDIA/NeMo/blob/main/tutorials/nlp/lora.ipynb

+##### 5.12.1.2 PEFT Training with NeMo Megatron Launcher
+PEFT stage could launch PEFT methods including PTuning, LoRA, Adapters and IA3 in a single stage, by setting different peft scheme.
+It is implemented via adapter_mixins framework with a unify style.
+mix-n-match PEFT scheme like adapter_and_ptuning can be easily extended to do ia3_and_ptuning or lora_and_ptuning

+PTuning does not need to flexibility to insert prompt tokens anywhere in the input.
+This feature has been removed for simplicity.

 ##### 5.12.2 PEFT Training and Inference for mT5/T5-style Models
 We offer training and inference scripts in NeMo for parameter efficient tuning of mT5/T5-style models.
 You can train a LoRA, P-tuning, Adapter, or IA3 model using its corresponding training and inference script.